CopernicaMarketingSoftware/Documentation/Publisher/en/restv2/rest-post-database-copy.md

 `https://api.copernica.com/v2/database/$id/copy?access_token=xxxx`

 The `$id` in the URL should be replaced by the database you want to copy.
 After a successful call the ID of copy is returned.
+Please note that it may take a while for the copy to be completed.

 ## Available parameters